philbertshea/tp/docs/UserGuide.md

 <box type="tip" seamless>

+**Tip:** Only the **matriculation number** of a record makes them unique!
+</box>

+<box type="tip" seamless>

 **Tip:** A person can have any number of tags (including 0).
 Tags must be a single word consisting of alphanumeric characters only.
-Tags must also be at most 60 characters.
+Tags also have a limit of 60 characters.
-</box>

-<box type="tip" seamless>

-**Tip:** Only the **matriculation number** of a record makes them unique!
 </box>

 Examples: